Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Quantum Continuous-Time Markov Chain

+that is bounded polynomially in the encoding size $\|\QC\|$ and linearly in the length $K=|Cyl|$.
+However, if we measure the size of $\QC$ by the number $\log d$ of qubits used to make up the Hilbert space $\h$ of dimension $d$, the complexity would turn out to be exponential in $\log d$ as $D= N^2 \deg(\mu)$ and $N=nd$.
+It implies that the method cannot scale the large-qubit quantum state system well.

+The above method aims to calculate the probability $\Pr(Cyl)$ exactly, so that the decidability result could be established on later, i.e. deciding $\Pr(Cyl)\sim \textup{c}$ for some appointed probability threshold $c \in [0,1]$, where $\mathord{\sim} \in \{\mathord{=}, \mathord{<}, \mathord{>}\}$ is a comparison operator.
+However, if we focus on the numerical value of $\Pr(Cyl)$, an approximating method, say the following one, suffices, which is potentially more efficient.
+Here, we have to address the problem that the uniformisation method~\cite{BHH+00} is not directly applicable to compute $\exp(\M)$, since the governing matrix $\M$ has no structure of the generator matrix in a classical CTMC that is discretized as a Poisson process.

-\paragraph{Numerical speed-up} To improve efficiency, we have to address the problem that the uniformization method~\cite{BHH+00} is not directly applicable to compute $\exp(\M)$, since the governing matrix $\M$ has non-structure of the generator matrix in a classical CTMC that could be discretized as a Poisson process.
-For the general matrix exponentiation, we would employ the state-of-the-art scaling and squaring method embedded with Pad\'{e} approximations~\cite{MVL03,AMH09}.
-The technique is \emph{reliable}, as it gives some warning whenever it introduces excessive errors.
-The rationale goes as follows.
-We first \emph{scale} $\exp(\M)$ by choosing $m$ to be a power of two satisfying $\|\exp(\M/m)\| \le 1$ where $\|\,\cdot\,\|$ denotes Frobenius norm.
-This $m$ can be chosen to be linear in the size $N^4$ of $\M$, i.e. $m \in \BigO(N^4)$.
-Then, as a subroutine, we compute the Pad\'{e} approximations $\mathds{P}_k$ of $\exp(\M/m)$, which is reliable if $\|\exp(\M/m)\|$ is small as in our setting.
+\paragraph{Numerical speed-up} To improve efficiency, we employ the state-of-the-art scaling and squaring method~\cite{MVL03,AMH09} for the general matrix exponentiation.
+The technique is \emph{reliable}, as it gives some warnings whenever it introduces excessive errors.
+The rationale and steps are described as follows. \begin{enumerate} \item We first \emph{scale} $\exp(\M)$ by choosing $m$ to be a power of two, satisfying $\|\exp(\M/m)\| \le 1$ where $\|\,\cdot\,\|$ denotes Frobenius norm.
+Obviously, such a number $m$ exists, which can further be chosen to be linear in the size $N^4$ of $\M$, i.e. $m \in \BigO(N^4)$. \item As a subroutine, we proceed to approximate $\exp(\M/m)$ reliably.
+The Pad\'{e} approximation provides such a subroutine if $\|\exp(\M/m)\|$ is small, which is what have been done in the first step.
 The $k$th Pad\'{e} approximation $\mathds{P}_k$ is the fraction